COMMUNITY PARTNERS

 English Language Partners

 English Language Partners (ELP) teaches English to migrants and shares practical waste minimisation tips.
+They operate out of three centres in Tāmaki Makaurau: North, Central/West, and South.

 Kaipātiki Project

 Kaipātiki Project runs a native plant nursery, restores bush and waterways, and provides conservation volunteering, education, and zero-waste initiatives.
+Current initiatives include a programme in litter prevention and a campaign to improve usage of communal food scraps and recycling bins in apartment complexes.

 Love Food Hate Waste NZ